Adzz/livebook_helpers/README.md

 ## Generating Livebooks From Module Functions.

-The easiest way to use this is to include `LivebookHelpers` as a dev dependancy `{:livebook_helpers, "~> 0.0.1", only: :dev}`.
+The easiest way to use this is to include `LivebookHelpers` as a dev dependency `{:livebook_helpers, "~> 0.0.1", only: :dev}`.
 Now you can run the mix task as follows:

 ```sh
 mix CreateLivebookFromModule YourModule "path_to_destination_livebook"